mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Major Milestone:** Prevent Lord Shadows from awakening Dragon Infernalix

-### Act III: The Second Sundering (Levels 11-15)
+### Act III: The Second Worldrend (Levels 11-15)
 **Theme:** Race against apocalypse
-**Location:** Raven's Keep, The Sundering Vault, locations of power
+**Location:** Raven's Keep, The Worldrend Vault, locations of power
 **Duration:** ~15-20 sessions

 Final confrontation with Lord Shadows and the Unbound.
-Heroes must stop the Second Sundering while deciding whether to help vindicate House Blackwood or simply prevent catastrophe.
+Heroes must stop the Second Worldrend while deciding whether to help vindicate House Blackwood or simply prevent catastrophe.

 **Major Milestone:** Defeat Lord Shadows and choose the fate of the kingdoms